mysticetus-inc/dotcom/site/content/_index.md

 {{< components/feature-highlight
 	title="Mysticetus Command Center"
 	subTitle="Monitor All of Your Operations - From Anywhere On The Planet" text="Monitor every moving part of your project.
-Mysticetus heads-up display maps everything going on and shows this to you on a web page.
-View vessel locations, animal sightings, and project status.
-Real time, real-world knowledge enables decision making from a centralized location.
-Follow, manage, and support operations from anywhere on the planet.
-Connected vessels leverage the big picture as they transit active areas." image="mysticetus-data-driven-decisions.png"
+Mysticetus maps and displays everything going on in real-time, on a web page.
+View vessel locations, animal sightings, and operational status.
+Follow and manage operations from anywhere on the planet.
+Everyone sees the same thing on their screen." image="mysticetus-data-driven-decisions.png"
 	buttonText="Learn more"
 	buttonLink="/feature/mitigation/"